giosil/wxdsb/README.md

 - `kubectl logs -f deployment/wxdsb` - To view and follow the logs of web app
 - `kubectl logs -f -l app=wxdsb` - To view and follow the logs of deployment by label app
 - `kubectl exec -ti deployment/wxdsb -- bash` - To get a shell to the running container
-- `kubectl port-forward deployment/wxdsb 8000:8080` - Expose web app by port-forward to local port 8000
+- `kubectl port-forward deployment/wxdsb 9090:8080` - Expose (locally) web app by port-forward to local port 9090
-- `kubectl expose deployment/wxdsb --type="NodePort" --port 8080` - Expose web app by service to random port
+- `kubectl expose deployment/wxdsb --type="NodePort" --port=80 --target-port=8000` - Expose (internally) web app by service on port 80
 - `kubectl get services -l app=wxdsb` - To view service and port assigned
 - `kubectl describe services/wxdsb` - To describe service
 - `kubectl delete service wxdsb` - To delete service